 Apartments O and P, for sophomores or upper class students, have four single bedrooms, two bathrooms, a living room and kitchen.
 Each unit is furnished with bedroom furniture (bed, desk, and dresser); living room furniture; washer and dryer; refrigerator, stove and full access to the campus computer network.

-The Daniel Commons has a workout facility, gathering space with fireplace, computers and a print station, and the campus location of Qdoba
+The Daniel Commons has a workout facility, gathering space with fireplace, computers/print station, and the campus location of Qdoba and Einstein Bro Bagels to open in fall 2015.

 View the Sustainable Living Guide